Work for self-isolation

 In the event of a national lockdown or school closure we will set work for children on Seesaw.
 If your child does not have access to the internet or a suitable device to access Seesaw please let either the school office or your child's class teacher know.

 We want to ensure our remote education is high quality and aligns with the in-school provision.

-Year 6 pupils, families and teachers found it highly effective during lockdown.
+Year 6 pupils, families and teachers found it highly effective during lockdown in March 2020.

 Teachers are able to easily set remote, high quality education.